tllvvv/lz4-sgori/doc/Compression.md

 ### The algorithm

-As a preparation, the first byte is processed by adding an acconding position to the hash table.
+As a preparation, the first byte is processed by adding a corresponding position to the hash table.
-After that, an anchor is set as a position of the first byte in source buffer that is not yet encoded.
+After that, an anchor is set as the position of the first byte in the source buffer that is not yet encoded.

 After that, the main loop can be split into the following steps:
 1) iterate through source buffer until found a match within a fixed-size window using a hash table;